 We generally collect the following categories of personal data to support our regulatory objectives:

-Identifying information: such as name, date and place of birth, nationality and other unique identifiers such as government-issued identification and national insurance number.
+Identifying information: such as name, date and place of birth, residential and contact details, photograph, nationality and other unique identifiers such as government-issued identification and national insurance number.

 Contact information: such as telephone number, email address, physical addresses.